-Such programs offered are: map reading, orienteering, forest studies and stream and pond study.
-As well, the facility is rented out to Scouts and Girl Guides for weekend use. the Authority.
-This area is divided into passive recreation and programmed recreation.
+Such programs offered include: map reading, orienteering, forest studies and stream and pond study.
+As well, the facility is rented out to Scouts and Girl Guides for weekend use.

 Ganaraska Forest - Category 1 and 3: On April 1st, 1997, the Conservation Authority took back management of the Ganaraska Forest from the Ministry of Natural Resources.
 Revenue from the forest comes from the sale of timber and membership fees.